rl4reasoning/rl-baselines/README.md

 ```

 Reward Progress (use prover as `Qwen/Qwen2.5-1.5B-Instruct` and $A^{\mu}$ is estimated using roll outs from top-3 high entropy tokens)
+Note that for the sake of simplicity, our implementation relies on Monte Carlo rollouts for computing $A^{\mu}$.
 ```bash
 python nano_r1_script_prover.py \
 --prover_policy_model_name Qwen/Qwen2.5-1.5B-Instruct \